Monday, April 9, 2012

 You can buy plates that look like coloring book pictures and fill the plates with colorful healthy foods.

 Food art is an area where you can go crazy with the fruits and vegetables.
 Broccoli can be trees, grated carrots can be hair, and olives can be eyes.
-Take advantage of the varied shapes and colors of fruits and vegetables.
+Take advantage of the many shapes and colors of fruits and vegetables.
+At the produce department, look for funny, cute shaped fruits and vegetables.

 You can use toothpicks to create a plateful of different mini-sandwiches made of vegetables.
 Or you can serve skewers with fruit and cheese.
 Use your imagination.